 Clubbers have been tuning into video platforms like Douyin and participating in them virtually.

 Some DJs performed live, while others pre-recorded their performances for later broadcast on Douyin’s life, and some ravers even posted videos of themselves dancing to the music at home.
 These cloud raves have been extremely successful, with millions of viewers tuning in to some of these live streams.

 They can also be incredibly lucrative for the clubs.
 In a Livestream that gained 71,000 views, Shanghai club TAXX earned $104,000 in tips from online viewers paying through the app.

-Other Chinese companies, such as Alibaba, have now organized “no meeting concerts” where singers and bands can broadcast their practice matches live.
+Other Chinese companies, such as Alibaba, have now organized “no meeting concerts” where singers and bands can broadcast their practice matches on Taobao live.
 Digital disruption is already happening, and it’s getting people’s attention.

 Live streaming and e-commerce in China: a Bromance?

 If in the West live streaming is preferred for entertainment purposes, in China it is also exploited a lot in terms of online sales.
 Hence the happy marriage between live streaming and e-commerce, the so-called live-commerce.